That We Might Live

 In this the love of God was manifested toward us,

-that God sent His One and Only Son into the world
+that God sent His Only-begotten Son into the world

 that we might live through Him.